orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2019.1.md

 Support for the [eXist](https://exist-db.org/) database is deprecated.
 We recommend using an external [relational database](/form-runner/persistence/relational-db.md) instead.
 This means that:

 - We don't recommend using eXist for production.
-- We don't plan for ad new features that target eXist.
+- We don't plan to add new features that target eXist.
 - As of Orbeon Forms 2019.1, eXist is still used for demo forms.

 ### Internal data format